ivargr/genotyping-benchmarking/Readme.md

 This repository contains a Snakemake-pipeline for benchmarking [KAGE](https://github.com/ivargr/kage) and other genotypers.
 Benchmarks can be done on both real (experimental) or simulated data.
 Running all the experiments will take 2-3 days using 16 CPU cores for each genotyper, as some of the genotypers require 10+ hours to run.
 However, running all genotypers on a small simulated dataset can be done in less than an hour.

+## Reproducing the experiments in the KAGE manuscript
+The branch v0.0.1 is a freeze of the code used to perform the experiments used in the KAGE manuscript.
+The Conda yml files in that branch will specify which versions of software were used.

 ## Installation
 ### Step 1: Intall Snakemake and Conda
 Before you start, you will need both Snakemake (to run the benchmarking pipeline) and Conda (to get all the correct dependencies.
 [Follow the instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) to install Snakemake if you don't have Snakemake allready.